Why do we pray?

 Our Prayer Ministry emphasizes and prioritizes prayer as a special means of growing in and sharing God’s grace in our church family, and provides a special foundation of prayer and support for our pastors and staff, and for the ministries and mission of our church in making disciples of Jesus Christ for the transformation of the world.
 One of the basic spiritual practices in our Discipleship process of helping us grow in God’s grace is prayer.
 Our Prayer Ministry emphasizes and prioritizes prayer in our church family, and provides a very special foundation of prayer and support for our pastors and staff, for the ministries of our church, and for our community and the world beyond.
 We offer special opportunities for strengthening your prayer life, including special prayer classes on centering and contemplative prayer, intercessory prayer, and other prayer practices.

 Prayer requests can be made online by clicking on the green Prayer icon you see on the upper right edge of each page.
-Prayer requests can also be made by calling the church office, on prayer request cards found at the worship entrance or by noting them on the registration pad during worship.
+Prayer requests can also be made by calling the church office, on prayer request cards found at the worship entrance or by noting them on the prayer request section of the Connection Card during worship.
 Our discipleship staff lifts these requests in prayer during weekly devotional time.
 The requests are shared in the weekly worship guides only with permission of the person in need.

 Prayer Partner Team